apache/cordova-docs/docs/en/edge/guide/cli/index.md

 This guide shows you how to create applications and deploy them to various native mobile platforms using the `cordova` command-line interface (CLI).
-This tool allows you to create new projects, build them on different platforms, and run them within an emulator.
-You can also use the CLI to initialize project code, after which you use various platforms' SDKs to develop them further.
+This tool allows you to create new projects, build them on different platforms, and run on real devices or within emulators.
+The CLI is the main tool you will use when following the "Web Project DeV" workfow style.
+However, you can also use the CLI to initialize project code, after which you use various platforms' SDKs to develop them further.

 ## Prerequisites